US white wheat growers cash in as China snaps up supplies

 Even so, grain merchandisers and farmers do not expect much of a jump in US white wheat acres this spring, given strong prices for competing crops like canola.
 While most of the US white wheat crop was planted last autumn, before the price rally, a smaller portion is seeded each spring.

 "Lots of things go into crop selection besides price," said Kress.
-"I do what is best for my farm and the soil, and typically that involves sticking to crop rotations," he said.
+"I do what is best for my farm and the soil, and typically that involves sticking to crop rotations."